vishvAsa/AgamaH/hinduism/articles/muller-max/india_what_it_can_teach_us/7_VEDA_AND_VEDANTA.md

 πλουτοδόται (Hesiodi Opera et Dies, vv.
 122-126);[^279]

 while among the Romans the _Lares familiares_ and the _Divi Manes_ were worshipped more zealously than any other gods.[^280] Manu goes so far as to tell us in one place (III.
 203): "An oblation by Brâhmans to their ancestor transcends an oblation to the deities;" and yet we are told that no Indo-European nation seems to have made a religion of the worship of the dead.

+[^280]: Cicero, "De Leg."
+II.
+9, 22, "Deorum manium jura sancta sunto; nos leto datos divos habento."

+[^279]:
+    "Earth-wandering demons, they their charge began,
+    The ministers of good and guards of man;
+    Veiled with a mantle of aërial light,
+    O'er Earth's wide space they wing their hovering flight."

 Such things ought really not to be, if there is to be any progress in historical research, and I cannot help thinking that what Mr. Herbert Spencer meant was probably no more than that some scholars did not admit that the worship of the dead formed the whole of the religion of any of the Indo-European nations.
 That, no doubt, is perfectly true, but it would be equally true, I believe, of almost any other religion.
 And on this point again the students of anthropology will learn more, I believe, from the Veda than from any other book.